nickerson-b/CDC_personal/README.md

+# *This project is on hiatus due to time restrictions*
 # APOD data S&R systems project (reworked university project)
 Welcome to the (a) Astronomy Picture Of the Day viewing webapp.
 When I worked on this project with a group in class, it was intended to teach collaborative software engineering abilities.
 Now, I will be using this project as a launching point to further hone my web development skills.
 The end goal is to have a functional (though maybe not useful) place for interested users to go to view the picture of the day, and get recommendations for other images with interesting explanations they might enjoy.